 Shifting Systems Initiative

-Though the name of the initiative changed in 2021 to the Shifting Systems Initiative, our goal remains the same: to examine when, how, and why certain solutions achieve system-level shifts and to share the lessons and recommendations from those successes.
+The initiative’s mission has remained consistent over its lifetime: To examine when, how, and why certain solutions achieve system-level shifts, and to share the lessons and recommendations from those successes.

 How far along are you are as a systems change funder?

 Take this survey to see the degree to which your organization is systems-oriented in giving and program planning.

 2021 Skoll World Forum Session on The Future of Philanthropy: Transformational Impact

 Rockefeller Philanthropy Advisors hosted a session during the 2021 Skoll World Forum event on The Future of Philanthropy: Transformational Impact.
 The session uses an equity and racial justice lens to examine how to support more systemic impact and draw lessons from funders and organizations that they support.
 Click here or below to watch the recording.